 Take Part in the Local Culture: Rent a Bike

-You can arrange to rent a bike before you arrive in Copenhagen or you can wait until you arrive.
+When renting a bike independently, you can arrange to rent a bike before you arrive in Copenhagen or you can wait until you arrive.
 DIS currently has informal partnerships with the below bike companies.
 While these deals are special for DIS students, you have the freedom to choose other bike companies if you prefer to do so.